 The ongoing confusion of bespoke vs made-to-measure has rattled close to everyone surfing the internet, simply searching for easy ways to separate these two misunderstood concepts.
-While some sources offer great stories while others many infographics that have complicated lingo, offer no help to people who aren’t ‘industry’ workers and so don’t quite follow the terminology used.
+While some sources offer great stories, others; many infographics that have complicated lingo, offer no help to people who aren’t ‘industry’ workers and so don’t quite know the terminology used.

-In order to understand the differences of bespoke vs made-to-measure it is first important to recognize what each of these methods mean on their own and then in fashion terms so as to reach some easy to remember points that differentiate between the two.
+In order to understand the differences of bespoke vs made-to-measure it is first important to recognize what each of these methods mean on their own and then in fashion terms so as to reach some memorable points that differentiate between the two.

 As the name suggests, bespoke; meaning to give order for it to be made, commissioned or arranged for, is a term used specifically for a tailored process that offers the highest form of customization that is as exclusive as the process itself.

 The keywords here are exclusive, highest customization and commissioned which all point to one distinct factor which is that this is a hand-made process that changes every common or uncommon element of bespoke vs made-to-measure.

 This is also reflected in the value and price-point of this bespoke process which we shall highlight towards the ending of this post.

 Made-to-measure would be the machine-made process that forms a contrast to bespoke in more ways than one.
 Unlike bespoke, made-to-measure traditionally has two different types that are full made-to-measure and half made-to-measure.

 Simply put, the defining element of this type of made to measure begins from the pattern making stage where the pattern is measured inch to inch of the person based also on posture.
 This is done for accuracy, fit and balance.

 There are four balance issues to be dealt with here, two of which are really important.
 One being a vertical balance which is the relationship of the front and back from the shoulders downwards.
 The second important one being a horizontal balance, which is a relation between the front and back based on circumference.